Aayush032/Aayush032/README.md

 - 👋 Hi, I’m @Aayush032
 - 👀 I’m interested in mobile application and software development.
-- 🌱 I’m currently learning Dart and Flutter
+- 🌱 I’m currently learning Spring boot and Angular
-- 💞️ I’m looking to collaborate on different projects related to app development
+- 💞️ I’m looking to collaborate on different projects related to app and software development
 - 📫 How to reach me-> you can email me at my gmail aayushmaharjan032@gmail.com

 <!---